Boxing is an Olympic sport.

 They fight in a space called a ring.

 A referee makes sure that boxers follow the rules.

-There are both men's and women 's competition in Olympic boxing events.
+There are both men's and women 's competitions in Olympic boxing events.
 The enclosure where they box is called the ring.

 They box in bouts of four rounds.
 Each round lasts two minutes, and there is a break of one minute in between.

 The two boxers in the ring wear padded gloves and can only hit each other in certain parts of the upper body.
 For protection, boxers wear safety headgear and mouth pieces.